Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 ### If Istio is not installed

-1. If Istio is not installed, select No.
+1. If Istio is not installed, select No:

     ```bash
     ?
 Use existing Istio installation?:  (Use arrow keys)